alyssaserrano/Group5-Drone-Network/README.md

 scatter_plot_with_obstacles(self, grid, [path])
 ```

+After running the ```scatter_plot_with_obstacles``` function, you will get the figure showing the path and the obstacles, as shown in the above picture.

 ### Energy model
 The energy model of our platform is based on the work of Y. Zeng, et al [8].
 The figure below shows the power required for different drone flying speeds.
 The energy consumption is equal to the power multiplied by the flight time at this speed.
 <div align="center">